aesim-tech/simba-python-examples/38. Benchmark-3L-3Ph-Inverters/readme.md

 ![fc](fig/fc.png)

-All the topologies are compared with the same AC load and control which has been considered in open-loop.

 !!! info "info"
-    For the Flying Capacitor Topology, a Phase Disposition (PD) strategy - which allows a lower wTHD of the phase-phase voltage - has been implemented with a state machine in a C-code.
+    For the Flying Capacitor Topology, a Phase Disposition (PD) strategy - which allows a lower *weight Total Harmonic Distorsion (wTHD)* of the phase-phase voltage - has been implemented with a state machine in a C-code.

+### The ANPC topology

+!!! info "info"
+    For the ANPC Topology, a State Machine has been implemented.

 ## Thermal description